infobip-community/infobip-api-go-sdk/README.md

 infobip-go-client is a Go client library for accessing the [Infobip API](https://www.infobip.com/docs/api).

 Right now, the only supported channel is WhatsApp, with others coming in the near future.
-The current version is v0 which means backwards compatibility is not 100% guaranteed.
-Once we've implemented all other channels, we will release a stable v1 version.

 Currently, infobip-go-client requires Go version 1.13 or greater.
 We'll do our best not to break older versions of Go unless it's absolutely necessary, but due to tooling constraints,